kaushikgopal/dotfiles/notes/notes-kg/templates/Travel Checklist YYYY-MM (Desc).md

 - [ ] Slippers (Flip Flops)

 ## Post Trip

+- [ ] Turn overall water on (do it slowly in stages, not right away)
+- [ ] Turn gas back on for water heater

 - [ ] Laundry used clothes 🧺
 - [ ] Setup Home Security Automation Back